Gender Affirming Care

 Frequently Asked Questions

-18 years or older, anyone younger can be seen for primary care and referred to a specialist.
+Per Community Health Care policy, we can prescribe hormones to those 18 years or older.
+Anyone younger can be seen for primary care and referred to a specialist.

 We ask a lot of medical and personal questions, most of which we ask everyone, some are specific to hormone therapy.
 These are important for learning how to keep your whole body healthy.
 We also must make sure you are able to provide informed consent, which means you are able to understand and make major health decisions for yourself.
 We are committed to supporting people through an essential and exciting transition.
-We also take seriously our responsibility to do this safely so you can enjoy your new body for years to come.
+We also take seriously our responsibility to do this safely so you can make your transition as smooth, easy, and enjoyable as possible.

 This depends.
 Most commonly we will write a prescription on the third visit.
 If we identify health risks we may need to take time to get you healthy and stable enough to go through this life-changing process safely and comfortably.
 We know for many people it is easier to make healthy decisions in a body that better matches who they really are.
 We believe in shared informed decision-making.
 This means we try to make decisions with you, not for you.